Stephen Wayda

-Stephen Wayda (born December 12, 1946) is an American professional photographer, best known for his photography for Playboy magazine.
+Stephen Wayda (born December 12, 1946) is an American professional photographer, known for his photography for Playboy.

 Early life and education

 Wayda was born in Los Angeles and grew up in Southern California.
 After high school, he attended the University of Utah where he majored in journalism and political science.
 Wayda hoped to join the Navy ROTC and fly jets, but when his grandfather died and left him a camera collection, he taught himself photography.

 Career

 Wayda worked as a newspaper reporter at The Salt Lake Tribune for seven years, where his photographs accompanied the stories he reported.
 While working for the Tribune, Wayda was honored for saving the life of Salt Lake City police officer Brent Elcock.
 Having developed a method to enhance the reproduction of photographs in the letterpress newspapers, Wayda began his commercial photography career taking newspaper photographs for Zions Cooperative Mercantile Institution (ZCMI), a Salt Lake City based department store, working with models from a local agency.